MicrosoftDocs/sql-docs/docs/ssms/f1-help/connect-to-server-login-page-database-engine.md

 *Mandatory* encryption can be used for [!INCLUDE [ssnoversion-md](../../includes/ssnoversion-md.md)] when the instance has **Force Encryption** enabled.
 It can also be used when no encryption is configured for the instance, if **Trust server certificate** is enabled.
 While this method is less secure than installing a trusted certificate, it does support an encrypted connection.

-The **Encryption** property appears on the Login page for SSMS 20.x and higher.
+The **Encryption** property appears on the Login page for SSMS 20.x and later versions.

 ### Trust server certificate

 When enabled, with *Optional* or *Mandatory* encryption selected, or if the server is configured to force encryption, [!INCLUDE [ssnoversion-md](../../includes/ssnoversion-md.md)] doesn't validate the server certificate on the client machine when encryption is enabled for the network communication between client and server.

-The **Trust server certificate** property appears on the Login page for SSMS 20.x and higher.
+The **Trust server certificate** property appears on the Login page for SSMS 20.x and later versions.

 ### Host name in the certificate

 The value provided in this option is used to specify a different, but expected, CN or SAN in the server certificate for the server to which SSMS is connecting.
 This option can be left blank, so that certificate validation ensures that the Common Name (CN) or Subject Alternate Name (SAN) in the certificate matches the server name to which you're connecting.
 This parameter can be populated when the server name doesn't match the CN or SAN, for example, when using DNS aliases.
 For more information, see [Encryption and certificate validation in Microsoft.Data.SqlClient](../../connect/ado-net/encryption-and-certificate-validation.md). |

-The Encryption property appears on the Login page for SSMS 20.x and higher.
+The Encryption property appears on the Login page for SSMS 20.x and later versions.

 ### Connect